Division of Teacher Education, Leadership, and Research

-- computer-generated essay of 250 words: Why you want to teach and what you think you have to contribute to the field of education
+E. A computer-generated essay of 250 words: Why you want to teach and what you think you have to contribute to the field of education;

 Core Academic Skills for Educators (CASE)*

 |TEST NAME||TEST CODE||PASSING SCORE|

-There are three programs of study to choose from, elementary track (33 hours), secondary track (30 hours), special subjects track (30 hours), non-licensure elementary track (33 hours), and non-licensure track (30 hours).
+There are five programs of study to choose from, elementary track (33 hours), secondary track (30 hours), special subjects track (30 hours), non-licensure elementary track (33 hours), and non-licensure secondary track (30 hours).
 All provide specialized knowledge for teaching areas.

 Praxis II Test